When it come to the question of if you should be using sex lube. The answer is yes!

 Women may have a few unique concerns about using lube compared to men because some lubes have the potential to alter the pH balance of the vagina, which can increase the risk of irritation or infection.

-To minimize this possibility, look for lubes that have a pH balance that is as close as possible to that of the vagina.
+To minimize this possibility, look for lubes with a pH balance as close as possible to that of the vagina.

 The typical pH level of the vagina is between 3.8 and 4.5.
-Certain lubes have ingredients that will disrupt this natural balance, so it may be best to stay away from lubes that contain potential irritating agents such as glycerin, nonoxynol-9, or sugars.
+Certain lubes have ingredients that will disrupt this natural balance, so it may be best to avoid lubes containing potential irritating agents such as glycerin, nonoxynol-9, or sugars.

 Shopping for sex lubes can be a lot of fun.

-Flavored lubes can also be an interesting addition to your foreplay endeavors.
+Flavored lubes can also be an exciting addition to your foreplay endeavors.

 However, do be advised that lubes designed to offer different sensations may increase the risk of skin irritation.
-This doesn’t mean you should be afraid of them—just do your due diligence and follow the guidelines discussed above.
+This doesn’t mean you should be afraid of them—just do your due diligence and follow the abovementioned guidelines.

 When shopping for such a personal product, you do want to make sure you end up with the best.
 The highest-quality lubes will generally be: